 Megvii says that it requires its customers “not to weaponize our technology and solutions and not to use them for illegal purposes, including the infringement of human rights,” the South China Morning Post reported.

 It said the firm was focused strictly on commercial solutions.
 In addition to face-recognition apps, Megvii houses divisions dedicated to smart-city management and manufacturing.
-The company says it derives less than 1% of its business from Xinjiang and that the figure is zero in the past six months.
+The company says it derives less than 1 percent of its business from Xinjiang and that the figure is zero in the past six months.

 In truth, the Trump administration cares not a whit about human rights and is using the issue as a smokescreen to blacklist China’s hugely promising AI sector.
 Many experts say AI will be the key technology that determines which companies – and which countries – dominate across business and military sectors in the coming decades.